 Dallas Jones: harmony vocals, banjo, and bass on South Street Blues - banjo on Twenty-Seven/Twenty-Eight - harmony vocals on Hannah, See You Soon

-Barak is a singer/songwriter from Springfield, MO.
+Barak is a singer/songwriter and producer from Springfield, MO.

-and plain-spoken, the words of everyman.
+approach is economical and plain-spoken, the words of everyman.
 But they’re delivered with the careful pacing and assuredness of a man who knows the impact he wants and how to get it." - Chris DeRosier, TAG Magazine...more